saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#checkoutcomplete">CheckoutComplete</a></td>
 <td>

 Completes the checkout.
 As a result a new order is created and a payment charge is made.
 This action requires a successful payment before it can be performed.
+In case additional confirmation step as 3D secure is required confirmationNeeded flag will be set to True and no order created until payment is confirmed with second call of this mutation.

 </td>
 </tr>